jcvignoli/lumiere-movies/README.md

 ### How to use the plugin?

-How to use Lumière! is explained in the **How to** page of the plugin settings (so install the plugin first, then take a look at the section "Lumière!
-Movies help")
+You can find further explanation about how to use the features of Lumière! in the dedicated page of the plugin settings.
+After installing the plugin, take a look at the section "Lumière! help".

 ### Can I suggest a feature/report a bug regarding the plugin?